DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Conclusion

 \section{Conclusion}

-We proposed \ours, extending JEPAs with selective and sequential prediction mechanisms.
-By explicitly modeling where to attend and in what order to predict, \ours~progressively activates discriminative cues and captures structured, fine-grained representations.
-Comprehensive evaluations across multiple benchmarks demonstrate consistent gains over JEPAs, confirming \ours's robustness and generality.
-Our findings highlight that selective attention and sequential reasoning are synergistic inductive biases for predictive representation learning, aligning more closely with human perception.
-In future work, we will explore integrating \ours~into vision–language pre-training to enable more structured visual–textual alignment and selective cross-modal grounding.
+We introduced \ours, a JEPA-based SSL framework that augments latent prediction with \emph{discriminative region prioritization} and \emph{sequential next-region embedding prediction}.
+By explicitly modeling both \emph{where} to attend and \emph{in what order} to predict, \ours~progressively activates primary cues and then integrates secondary contexts, yielding more structured and fine-grained representations.
+Comprehensive evaluations across multiple benchmarks demonstrate consistent gains over JEPAs, confirming \ours's effectiveness and generality.
+In future work, we plan to extend these ideas to vision–language pre-training, enabling more selective visual grounding and structured cross-modal alignment.